 From 2007 to 2016, Ms. Kallay supported the Cape Light Compact in assessing the impacts of its energy efficiency programs.
 Ms. Kallay supported the development of the Compact’s contribution to the first Massachusetts Three-Year Energy Efficiency Plan and associated Technical Reference Manuals, and she testified before the state’s Department of Public Utilities regarding the Compact’s projections of costs, savings, and benefits.
 In 2012, she coauthored Commercial & Industrial Customer Perspectives on Massachusetts Energy Efficiency Programs, a study that surveyed key energy efficiency stakeholders and Massachusetts businesses to inform the development of the second Three-Year Plan.
-Since 2012, Ms. Kallay has supported the Rhode Island Division of Ratepayer Advocate in assessing the impacts of utility energy efficiency plans and delivery strategies on customers.
-Ms. Kallay testified before the state’s Public Utility Commission regarding the Division’s support for the National Grid 2016 Energy Efficiency Plan’s savings goals and costs.
+Since 2012, Ms. Kallay has supported the Rhode Island Division of Ratepayer Advocate in assessing the impacts of utility energy efficiency plans and delivery strategies on customers and has testified before the state’s Public Utility Commission on several occasions regarding planned energy efficiency savings goals and costs.

 Selected Recent Publications